intel-iot-devkit/how-to-code-samples/ble-scan-bracelet/java/README.md

 ```

 ## Preparing the Intel® Edison board before running the project

 In order for the sample to run you will need to copy some files to the Intel® Edison board.
 This can be done using SCP through SSH.
 The files need to be copied from the sample repository: <br>
 Jar files- external libraries in the project need to be copied to "/usr/lib/java"

-## Running the program using Intel System Studio IoT Edition
+## Running the program using Intel® System Studio IoT Edition

 When you're ready to run the example, make sure you saved all the files.

-Click the Run icon on the toolbar of Intel System Studio IoT Edition.
-This runs the code on the Intel Edison board.
+Click the Run icon on the toolbar of Intel® System Studio IoT Edition.
+This runs the code on the Intel® Edison board.

 ![](./../../images/java/run project.png)

 ### Determining the IP address of the Intel® Edison board

-You can determine what IP address the Intel Edison board is connected to by running the following command:
+You can determine what IP address the Intel® Edison board is connected to by running the following command:

     ip addr show | grep wlan